Burns keeps rolling with 2nd-round 62, 2-shot lead at Nelson - WTMJ

 J.J.
 Spaun was 12 under, following a first-round 63 that left him tied with Jordan Spieth with a 69.
 Spieth shot 70, leaving the local favorite in the group at 11 under that included Matt Kuchar and Charl Schwartzel.

 Scoring went up overall along with the wind a day after the new home of the Nelson, the par-72 TPC Craig Ranch north of Dallas, surrendered 94 rounds in the 60s in its debut.
-That number dropped considerably in the second round.
+In the second round, there were 93 scores of 70 or higher.

 The tougher conditions didn’t affect Burns, playing for the first time since his first PGA Tour win two weeks ago at the Valspar Championship in Florida.

-Before Burns won at Innisbrook, the 24-year-old Louisiana native who lives in East Texas had twice failed to convert 54-hole leads, in the Houston Open last fall and the Genesis Invitational at Riviera in February.
+Before Burns won at Innisbrook, the 24-year-old Louisiana native had twice failed to convert 54-hole leads, in the Houston Open last fall and the Genesis Invitational at Riviera in February.

 Now he has a tour-best five 36-hole leads this season after following a 65 with the lowest round of his career.
 Burns is trying to become the first to get his first two PGA Tour victories in consecutive starts since Camilo Villegas in 2008.